What Is Schema Markup, Importance in SEO and How to implement it

 Rich snippeet schema

 Schema markup is a short code or tag to display information about the page, such as Article schema.
 Structured data helps search engines understand the web page’s content and encourage users to interact the users with the content of the page, which is called Rich results.
-The article will assist you in understanding What is schema, types of schemas and how to use schema markup effectively.
+The article will assist you in understanding what schema is, the types of schemas, and how to use schema markup effectively.

 What is Schema Markup?

-Schema markup is a short code or tag also known as structure data, which helps search engine to understand the content of the web page.
+Schema markup is a short code or tag, also known as structure data, which helps search engines understand the content of the web page.
 It has a standard format of the code JSON-LD, Microdata, or RDFa.

 Why is Schema Markup Important for SEO?